d4kine/docker-openvpn-jdownloader2/README.md

 OVPN_PAZZ={YOUR OPENVPN PASSWORD}
 ```

-After taht copy your openvpn-configuration to `/vpn/config.ovpn`
+Copy your OpenVPN-configuration to `/vpn/config.ovpn`

 Start the compose file with `docker-compose up -d` and your JDownloader should be using the VPN and is accessible via VNC port 5900